dankors/computational-neuroscience/README.md

 # computational-neuro

-Collection of assignments for computational neuroscience course.
+Collection of a few assignments for McGill graduate computational neuroscience course.
+The remaining projects cannot be uploaded because they contain code belonging to the university, use toolboxes such as EEGapp, or relied on multiple supporting .m files.